 1.1.
 The dummies prescribed in this Regulation are described in this Annex, in technical drawings held by Humanetics Innovative Solutions Inc. and in the user manuals delivered with the dummies.
+The abdominal pressure sensors prescribed in this Regulation are described in this annex, in technical drawings held by the French institute of science and technology for transport, spatial planning, development and networks (IFSSTAR) and in the user manuals delivered with the instrumentation.]

 1.2.
-Alternative dummies may be used provided that:
+Alternative dummies and abdominal instrumentation may be used provided that:

 1.2.1. their equivalence can be demonstrated to the satisfaction of the Type Approval Authority, and